SurpriseDog/WordTree/Readme.md

 gender.py searches the Wiktionary database for nouns that don't follow the expected gender rules of a language.
 For example, La mano ends in an `o`, but is a feminine noun.
 You can specify any noun suffix for any language.

-The program will try each suffix in turn so it will try `ion` = female, before trying `n` = male, because `ion` is listed in the second position of d-ion-z-a while `n` is in the third position of l-o-n-e-r-s.
+The program will try each suffix in turn so it will try `ión` = female, before trying `n` = male, because `ión` is listed in the second position of d-ión-z-a while `n` is in the third position of l-o-n-e-r-s.

 Use `gender.py --help` for more information.